Miguel-Hernandez1/speech-redaction/README.md

 back into the cache for downstream plugins to consume.
 The raw, unredacted audio is never written to disk.

+The standalone speech-redaction plugin built in this internship is live in the Sage app catalog at portal.sagecontinuum.org/apps/app/mighdz/speech-redaction

 ## How it works

 ```mermaid